DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/index.rst

 You should keep reading if your resources include IAAS and IAAC type of resources, like Virtual Machines.
 If this is the case, then you need to:
-- provide a certificate, or a proxy, to start the pilot;
+- provide a proxy to start the pilot;
-- such certificate/proxy should have the `GenericPilot` property;
+- such proxy should have the `GenericPilot` property;
 - in case of multi-VO environment, the Pilot should set the `/Resources/Computing/CEDefaults/VirtualOrganization` (as done e.g. by `vm-pilot <https://github.com/DIRACGrid/DIRAC/blob/integration/src/DIRAC/WorkloadManagementSystem/Utilities/CloudBootstrap/vm-pilot#L122>`_);
 - find a way to start the pilots: DIRAC will make sure to create VirtualMachine contextualized to start DIRAC Pilots.